KBismark/statestore.js/README.md

 A state management library for reactively and selectively updating parts of applications.

-## A simple demo in any JavaScript or TypeScript applicatins
+## A simple demo in any JavaScript or TypeScript applications
 This is a test with the usage of statestore.js to pass data from one function to the other.
 After running the